Definition of MySQL User Password

 3. Change with ALTER USER Query

 This is the third method to modify a user password using the statement ALTER USER in MySQL.
 Here, we will write the ALTER USER command along with the clause as IDENTIFIED BY.
-Let us view the succeeding query using ALTER USER that will change the user password from old to new:
+Let us view the following query using ALTER USER that will change the user password from old to new:

 ALTER USER mysqladmin@localhostIDENTIFIED BY ‘myadmin’;